fxboxed/eugo/content/denmark/cities/randers/_index.md

 2. Look for activities that combine entertainment with learning.
 3. Pack some snacks and water to stay refreshed during outdoor events.

-For an exciting nighttime excursion that even the kids might enjoy, consider checking out [LEGOLAND fun](https://www.tripadvisor.com/Attractions-g189527-Activities-zft11306-Jutland.html) to spark a little additional wonder in your night.
+For an exciting nighttime excursion that even the kids might enjoy, consider checking out to spark a little additional wonder in your night.

 > Nighttime in Randers can surprise you with a mix of calm strolls and vibrant cultural displays, making it a perfect time to explore what the city has to offer.